garden-io/garden/docs/reference/module-types/jib-container.md

         # Max number of the local application restarts.
 Unlimited by default.
         max: .inf

+    # Specify an image ID to deploy.
+Should be a valid Docker image identifier.
+Required if no `build` is specified.
+    image:

     # List of ingress endpoints that the service exposes.
     ingresses:
       - # Annotations to attach to the ingress (Note: May not be applicable to all providers)